jnunderwood/feathers-secure-web-service-example/README.md

 # Feathers Secure Web Service Example

-## NOTE

-This project is currently broken due to the face that I have not figured out how to consistently load data successfully during `init()`, found in `src/bootstrap.js` and called by `src/index.js` and `test/services/employee/rest.test.js`.
-HELP!

 ## Description

 This is a simple example application that provides a web service with a RESTful API